-- · Formal gardens with non-native vegetation - Informally planted gardens and heavily vegetated lots with a mix of indigenous, native and non-native species - Wide grassy lawns or low-level gardens with limited vegetation
+- · Formal gardens with non-native vegetation - Informally planted gardens and heavily vegetated lots with a mix of native and non-native species - Wide grassy lawns or low-level gardens with limited vegetation

 A key threat to Nillumbik Shire's neighbourhood character is the loss of vegetation in private gardens, and its replacement with larger developments or non-permeable hard-scaping, such as paving.
-Additionally, existing landscape character is undermined by contemporary infill development that does not provide adequate garden space for planting of new vegetation, replanting of indigenous and native species or canopy trees, which require deep soil and space for roots to grow.
+Additionally, existing landscape character is undermined by contemporary infill builds which do not provide adequate garden space for planting of new vegetation, replanting of native species or canopy trees, which require deep soil and space for roots to grow.